Location and Hours

 Outgoing personal mail is handled with university mail.
 Deposit personal mail in the mail basket in your department or area separate from university mail.
 It must be sealed and have the proper postage affixed.
-Stamps can be bought at Wright Copy (E181 Student Union) during normal business hours.
-We can determine the correct amount of postage required if you bring the item to the service window in 011 Millett between 8:30 a.m. and 4 p.m. on work days.
+Stamps can be purchased at Wright Copy (181 Student Union) during normal business hours.
+We can determine the correct amount of postage required if you bring the item to the service window in 011 Millett Hall during business hours.
 Do not send personal items or have personal items sent to your university address.

 Where can I buy stamps on campus?

-You can purchase stamps at Wright Copy (E181 Student Union) during normal business hours.
-In addition to the cost of the stamp, a .2 cents per stamp surcharge is added.
+You can purchase stamps at Wright Copy (068 Student Union) during normal business hours.
+In addition to the cost of the stamp, a 2 cents per stamp surcharge is added.
 The mailroom does not sell stamps.
 You can also call 1-800-STAMP24 to order stamps by credit card.
 To buy stamps for university business, use your department card.

 Where can I find campus mail envelopes?

 Approved campus mail envelopes are often returned to the mail center when departments have excess.
 Call 937-775-2907 to request envelopes.
 You can also purchase additional envelopes from printing services when the mail center does not have any.

 Why do we still receive mail for departed staff?

 The sender may not know the staff person has left.
 Send a change of address card to the sender or mark the piece with the forwarding address and re-deposit it in the mail.
 The change of address card is the best option to ensure the sender has the new information.